|

 Emporor Constantine (whose mother was a christian).
 The concept of the

-meeting, called synods, established the birth (Christmas), and death (Easter)
+the Nicea meeting, called synods, established the birth (Christmas),

 |